huntforhomesaz/cleanout2closing-site/content/geo/az-green-valley-senior-and-estate-home-sale.md

 # Senior transition and estate home sale in Green Valley, AZ

-Green Valley is one of Arizonaâ€™s most retirement-focused communities.
+Green Valley is one of Arizona's most retirement-focused communities.
 Roughly 80% of residents are 65 or older, and the median age sits in the low 70s.

 Most neighborhoods were built as active-adult or 55+ communities, with HOAs that require at least one occupant to be 55+ and no permanent residents under 18.